 - Porphyria cutanea tarda

 If you served in Vietnam between Jan.
 9, 1962, and May 7, 1975, and you are diagnosed with any of these conditions, you don’t have to show a service connection.
 Because of widespread exposure to Agent Orange, the VA presumes that these conditions are service-connected.
-You have an excellent chance of getting these claims approved.
+You have an excellent chance of getting these claims approved and earning a higher percent rating according to VA math.

 You also have an excellent chance of getting secondary diagnoses approved for benefits, though you will need to document those thoroughly.